“The infernal serpent; it was he whose guile/Stirred up with envy and revenge/Deceived the mother of mankind…” – Paradise Lost

 I had mentioned I believe the only defense of ethnic tribes is to blame their problems on someone else.
 If this is true, then it is impossible for different ethic groups to share the same land without each tribe blaming its problems on the others, leading to attempts at expulsion and genocide.
 The misnamed “multiculturalism” leads inexorably to bloody tribal warfare.
 Each tribe is outraged and resentful that another tribe is on “their” land.

-I use the hypothetical example of the same land shared by one-third Wahabi Muslims (the ones who perpetrated 9-11), one-third Ultra Orthodox Jews, and one-third Christian fundamentalists.
+I use the hypothetical example of the same land shared by one-third Muslims, one-third Jews, and one-third Christians.
 How well would they get along?
 They wouldn’t.
 Not at all.

 Some have claimed the “free market” (which has never existed in its pure form) would unite them peaceably with an assumed love of SUVs, DVD players, and Nikes.
 This is pretending the free market trumps all, including religion and family and tribe.